mirgj/alphavantage-wrapper/README.md

 }
 ```

-otherwhile, in case is `none` the original output provided from the API will be maintained.
+The last two parse mode are the same for all the other APIs and will not be explained in the next examples as they're mostly related on how **alphavantage** provides the output.

 In any case, if `injectRawResponse` is set to `true`, the original output will be replicated inside a property `raw` in the output.
 Example:

 ```js
 {